Bronzeville has a rich cultural and architectural history.

-The renewed energy around Bronzeville is evident in the single-family homes and duplexes popping up along Prairie and Indiana avenues as well as a boom of condominium and loft housing in the area.
-Many of the lovely greystones and brownstones lining King Drive and surrounding streets have also been renovated.
+The renewed energy around Bronzeville is evident in the single-family homes and duplexes popping up, as well as a boom of condominiums in the area.
+Meanwhile, many of the community’s historic brownstones and greystones have been renovated and restored to their original beauty.

 at 43rd, 47th, 51st, Indiana, Sox/35th